indy6678/supreme-eureka/README.md

 ## Installation (Req)

-Clone the repo.
-Then, initialize using npm init.
-After, install dependencies using node install
+Clone Repo.
+Then, run NPM init at the prompt.
+After that, install Inquirer by running npm i inquirer@8.2.4 at prompt.

 ## Usage (Req)

-Enter node index at the prompt.
-Then, answer the prompts.
+Run node index at prompt and follow the prompts that appear.

 ## How To Contribute